 Description

-Encodes \(K\) states (codewords) into a symmetric space, which is a homogeneous space \(G/H\) with an additional property whose definition depends on whether the homogeneous space is continuous or Finite.
+Encodes \(K\) states (codewords) into a symmetric space, which is a homogeneous space \(G/H\) with an additional symmetry property whose definition depends on whether the space is continuous or finite.

-Continuous symmetric spaces are homogeneous spaces with an appropriately defined inversion operation.
-The two-sphere is a symmetric space, and its operation is inversion through the origin.
-This holds true in higher dimensions, yielding the \(D\)-dimensional spherical symmetric space family \(SO(D+1)/SO(D)\).
+Continuous symmetric spaces are homogeneous spaces for which every point admits an involutive isometry fixing that point and reversing geodesics through it.
+The sphere is a basic example, giving the \(D\)-dimensional spherical symmetric space family \(SO(D+1)/SO(D)\).
 Cartan classified the compact symmetric spaces whose \(G\) are simple real Lie groups [1,2].
 These spaces include spheres, projective spaces, and Grassmannians.
 Noncompact symmetric spaces include Euclidean and hyperbolic spaces.

 Finite symmetric spaces are defined in coding theory as spaces admitting a generously transitive group action, i.e., for all pairs of points \(x,y \in G/H\), there exists a \(g\in G\) such that \(g.x = y\) and \(g.y = x\) [3; Def.
 4.5][4; Sec.
 3.4].